kloverde/jquery-RestrictedTextField/README.md

 See LICENSE for this software's licensing terms.

 RestrictedTextField is a jQuery plugin which uses regular expressions to validate and control input to HTML text fields.
-Using 35 built-in types or types you define yourself, it allows you to prevent invalid keystrokes or to allow them into the field for later validation.
+Using 35 built-in types or types you define yourself, it allows you to suppress invalid keystrokes or to allow them into the field for later validation.
 Fields are always validated on blur.

 ## Features

-* Prevent invalid keystrokes or catch a validation failure event to handle it as you wish
+* Discard invalid keystrokes or catch a validation failure event to handle it as you wish
 * Has 35 built-in types
-* Extendible:  define your own types
+* Extensible:  define your own types
 * Money types automatically format on blur to end in a decimal point and two digits